TonyKennah/worldom/README.md

         *   `_issue_move_command_to_target()`: Issues a move command to all selected units by finding a path to the stored target tile.
         *   `_handle_left_click_selection(mouse_pos)`: Selects a single unit under the cursor, deselecting any other units.
         *   `_handle_drag_selection(selection_rect_screen)`: Selects all units within the dragged selection box.
-        *   `update(dt)`: Updates all game objects.
+        *   `update(dt, events)`: Updates all game objects.
 It also handles context menu hovering and updates the hovered tile.
         *   `_update_hovered_tile()`: Calculates which map tile is currently under the mouse cursor.
         *   `draw()`: Renders the map, units, selection box, context menu, and debug panel to the screen.
         *   `_draw_context_menu()`: Renders the context menu on the screen.
         *   `_draw_sub_menu()`: Renders the sub-menu on the screen.
-        *   `_draw_debug_panel()`: Renders the debug information panel at the top of the screen, including a clickable Exit link.

 *   **`src/camera.py`**: Implements the game camera for panning and zooming.
     *   **`ZoomState` class**: Encapsulates the state and logic for camera zooming, including discrete zoom levels.